|

 Header Information"

-- In Netscape and Firefox, You can alter your browser using the following
+- In Firefox, you can alter your browser using the following

 steps: